Deciding on a price for your new products or services can be tricky.

 A pricing sensitivity survey is a quantitative market research approach used to identify and optimize pricing for a product or service.

-The ultimate goal is to find the best balance between a fair price and significant interest from potential customers.
+The ultimate goal is to find the best balance between a fair price that attracts significant interest from potential buyers while also being profitable for the seller.

 Based on fundamental economics, pricing sensitivity surveys are designed assuming a higher price will appeal to fewer potential customers.